mnemsi/historian-examples/README.md

 ```
 ## Setup Apache Solr
 Apache solr is a database used by solr that could be replaced by other databases.
-After downloading the 8.2.0 verion and unzipping it, get into solr
-directory and run these command to start two solr servers:
+To start solr, get into solr directory and run these command to start two solr servers:
 ```
 ./bin/solr start -cloud -s ./data/solr/node1 -p 8983
 ./bin/solr start -cloud -s ./data/solr/node2 -p 7574 -z localhost:9983